The Impact of Star Formation Histories on the Inner Dark Matter Density Slopes of Galaxies: Simulations

 \subsection{The NIHAO project}

-The NIHAO project (Numerical Investigations of Hundred Astrophysical Objects) is a suite of high resolution cosmological zoom-in hydrodynamical simulations based on {\sc gasoline2} code \citep{wadsley2017} and first presented in \cite{wang2015}.
-The NIHAO project adopts Planck cosmology \citep{planckcosmo}, using the following parameters: H$_{\text{0}}$ = 100h km s$^{\text{-1}}$ Mpc$^{\text{-1}}$ with h = 0.671, $\Omega_{\text{m}}$ = 0.3175, $\Omega_{\Lambda}$ = 0.6824, $\Omega_{\text{b}}$ = 0.049, and $\sigma_{\text{8}}$ = 0.8344.
+The NIHAO project (Numerical Investigations of Hundred Astrophysical Objects) is a suite of high resolution cosmological zoom-in hydrodynamical simulations based on the {\sc gasoline2} code \citep{wadsley2017} and first presented in \cite{wang2015}.
+The NIHAO project adopts Planck cosmology \citep{planckcosmo}, using the following parameters: H$_{\text{0}}$ = 100h km s$^{\text{-1}}$ Mpc$^{\text{-1}}$ with h = 0.671, $\Omega_{\text{m}}$ = 0.3175, $\Omega_{\Lambda}$ = 0.6824, $\Omega_{\text{b}}$ = 0.049, and $\sigma_{\text{8}}$ = 0.8344 \citep{wang2015}.

 NIHAO simulations include all fundamental processes involved in galaxy formation.
 More precisely the implementation of star formation and stellar feedback mechanisms follows the model established in the Making Galaxies In a Cosmological Context \citep[MaGICC;][]{stinson13} simulations.
-This particular framework has proved successful in reproducing a broad range of observed galaxy scaling relations \citep{brook12b,maccio2012}.
-Star formation is allowed in dense gas that exceeds a density threshold number, set at $n_{\rm th} = 10.3$ cm$^{-3}$, using an initial mass function from \cite{chabrier03}.
-Feedback includes early energy injection from massive stars and the contribution of supernovae, where the latter is modelled using a blast-wave approach \citep{stinson06}.
+This particular framework has proved successful in reproducing a broad range of observed galaxy scaling relations \citep{brook12b,maccio2012}. \mybold{The suite correctly reproduces the observed stellar mass-halo mass relation and generates a diverse range of realistic morphologies, from irregular dwarfs to well-defined stellar discs in Milky Way-mass systems \citep{wang2015}.
+Furthermore, its galaxies align well with the SPARC sample \citep{Santossantos2018} and the Tully-Fisher relation \citep{Dutton2017}.} Star formation is allowed \mybold{according to the Kennicutt–Schmidt Law} in dense gas that \mybold{satisfies a temperature of T < $1.5\times10^{4}$ K and} exceeds a density threshold number, set at $n_{\rm th} = 10.3$ cm$^{-3}$, using an initial mass function (IMF) from \cite{chabrier03}.

+\mybold{Stellar feedback is implemented in two distinct epochs.
+The first involves early stellar feedback from massive stars prior to their supernova explosions \citep{stinson13}.
+In the NIHAO suite, this consists of injecting 13\% of the total stellar flux (equivalent to $2 \times 10^{50}$ erg of thermal energy per M$_{\odot}$ of the entire stellar population) into the surrounding gas while leaving radiative cooling enabled.} \mybold{The second epoch consists of supernova feedback from stars in the mass range of $8~- 40~M_{\odot}$, which are modelled as collective effects at larger sub-grid scales (typically $\sim 100$ pc to 1 kpc).} This feedback is modelled using a \mybold{thermal} blast-wave approach \citep{stinson06}. \mybold{Because the gas receiving the energy is dense, cooling is artificially delayed for particles inside the blast region for $\sim 30$ Myr to prevent numerical over-cooling.}

 Gas evolution includes metal-line cooling, photoionisation, and ultraviolet heating, based on the prescriptions detailed by \cite{shen}.
 Specifically, the ultraviolet background is implemented via the \cite{haardtmadau} model, which leads to the complete ionisation of hydrogen in the intergalactic medium by z $\sim$ 6.7.